GLOBAL MARKETS-Stocks down, dollar near 5-week low ahead of Fed

 Commodities markets also struggled, although concerns about supply disruptions kept oil off three-week lows.
 Nervousness ahead of Chinese manufacturing data on Thursday hit copper earlier in the day.

-With investors bracing for another round of disappointing economic news from China, Asian markets were generally weaker.
+With investors bracing for another round of disappointing economic news from China, the world's No. 2 economy, Asian markets were generally weaker.

-Japan's Nikkei dropped 3.3 percent to a four-week low.
-Investors' jitters were compounded by a stronger yen, which is negative for exporters.
-Also hurting stocks were concerns that plans to increase the country's sales tax - its most significant fiscal reform in years - could be watered down.
+Japan's Nikkei dropped 3.3 percent to hit a four-week low.
+Investors' jitters were compounded by a stronger yen, which is negative for the country's exporters, and concerns that plans to increase the country's sales tax - its most significant fiscal reform in years - could be watered down.

 * Q4 earnings per share view $0.75 -- Thomson Reuters I/B/E/S